- Claiming a TPD Payout Through a Superannuation Fund

 How Much Tax on TPD Payouts?

-Generally, the Australian Taxation Department does not consider a TPD payout taxable income.
-First, understand that TPD settlements are usually deposited into a superannuation account.
-These funds are mostly tax-free if you leave the money there until retirement.
+A TPD payout is not considered taxable income by the Australian Taxation Department.
+TPD settlements deposited into a superannuation account are mostly tax-free if you leave them there until retirement.
 However, if you remove funds, you will usually pay tax (known as superannuation lump sum withdrawal tax).

-Tax liability changes based on your situation, so it’s best to consult a tax agent or accountant when deciding how to minimise your obligations.
-Some general TPD tax considerations are:
+Tax liability changes based on your situation, so it’s best to seek advice from a financial advisor or accountant when deciding how to minimise your obligations.
+Some general TPD tax implications are:

-- If you are aged 60 or more, your permanent disability payout is likely tax exempt.
+- If you are aged 60 or older, your lump sum payment is likely tax-exempt.

-- Your insurance benefit is not considered taxable income when it stays in your superannuation account until retirement age
+- Your insurance TPD benefit is not considered taxable when it stays in your superannuation account until retirement age.

 - If you are younger than 60, TPD tax calculations consider your age, eligible service date, and superannuation fund joining date.